magpylib/magpylib/docs/_pages/0_documentation.md

  1. directly setting the source attributes.
  2. using provided methods of manipulation.

-The latter is often the most practical and intuative way.
+The latter is often the most practical and intuitive way.
 To this end the source class provides a set of methods for convenient geometric manipulation.
-The methods include `setPosition`and `move` for translation of the objects as well as `setOrientation` and `rotate` for rotation operations.
+The methods include `setPosition` and `move` for translation of the objects as well as `setOrientation` and `rotate` for rotation operations.
 Upon application to source objects they will simply modify the object attributes accordingly.

 - `s.setPosition(newPos)`: Moves the source to the position given by the argument vector (*newPos*. *s.position -> newPos*)
 - `s.move(displacement)`: Moves the source by the argument vector *displacement*. (*s.position -> s.position + displacement*)